hunterpayne/terra/README.md

 // etc...
 ```

-There are three versions of the Quantity classes to use and you choose which
+There are four versions of the Quantity classes to use and you choose which
 one you use by importing either:
 * import org.terra.standard._ or
 * import org.terra.common._ or
+* import org.terra.classic._ or
 * import org.terra.double._

 Then you import the rest of your normal Quantity, Dimension and Unit classes